 I also use a meditation app, called Headspace.
 This app gives you 10 free ten minute meditations, and the option to purchase a regular membership ($12.99/month, and totally worth it) which unlocks tons of other guided meditations, including those which help with specific things like anxiety in a stressful situation, patience in a relationship, fear of flying, and even kids meditations.
 If you have the free trial membership, they occasionally will give you access to some of these other meditations too.
 Meditation helps because it slows down your brain and helps you to focus on the here and now.

 Another really good practice that a lot of people use is grounding exercises.
 This is actually something I’ve never used, just because I can never remember them!
 These are actually supposed to be super effective during panic attacks though, so I made this free printable for myself and my hubby, but thought you might want it too!
 My panic attacks are usually triggered by intense feelings of “not enough”, especially when money is involved.
-Hubby’s are triggered by new places, airplanes, large crowds (especially with kid in tow), and since we are FLYING to Dallas next weekend (where he’s never been), I am hoping these will help him cope.
+Hubby’s attacks are triggered by new places, airplanes, large crowds (especially with kid in tow), and since we are FLYING to Dallas next weekend (where he’s never been), I am hoping these will help him cope.
 I hope they help you too.

 Probably the most effective way that I have been managing the gremlins though, is by seeing a therapist.
 I know by saying that, I’ve already lost some of you.
 And that’s unfortunate.
 But, I firmly believe that there is nothing wrong with seeing a therapist, especially if you’ve ever gone through something difficult in your life (who hasn’t?).
 In just 6 months, I have gone from having such severe anxiety that I was crying in the bathroom at work on a weekly basis, literally kicking a hole in my door during a panic attack, and having my therapist fear that I wouldn’t be able to respond to therapy without medication, to becoming a completely different person, having hope in the future, forgiving myself, my dad, and God, for the tragedies and struggles of my past (and present).
 Don’t get me wrong, I definitely still have my bad days, but I have come so incredibly far in just 6 months.
 I wish everyone was lucky enough to have a therapist who could help them through their pain and struggles. *Side note: the first therapist you choose, no matter how much you research, may not be the right match for you.
 My current therapist is the third one that I have seen in just over a year.
 The first one was decent, but just not the right fit.
 The second was a terrible match for me, and made me feel even more ashamed of myself.
 But my current therapist, is just perfect for me.
 She knows exactly how to communicate with me, and tells me often how fascinating my mind is to her.
 I guess I’ve always known that I was different, but it is very reassuring to hear someone tell you that your uniqueness is something that they actually appreciate and enjoy about you.